-I now earn my living teaching at a university-a miracle of sorts, given that I barely managed to finish high school back in my teenage years.
-Delinquency, multiple identities, family disintegration, divided attachments, linguistic and cultural uprootings, mutations in modes of living, disordered education, workplace alienation, these are the most salient themes of my journey, with nonetheless many humorous moments too.
-My mother often said "Every family have story."
+After several other convolutions, my life finally stabilized and I ended up with two marriages, four children, and a teaching career at a university- a miracle of sorts, given that I barely managed to finish high school back in my teens in Chicago.
+Delinquency, multiple identities, family disintegration, divided attachments, linguistic and cultural uprootings, mutations in modes of living, disordered education, workplace alienation, these are the most salient themes of my journey, with many happy and humorous moments too, and enough good luck to make up for the bad.
+My mother often shrugged: "Every family have story."